 HOME HOLIDAY TOUR

 Locals, people from across northern Florida, and Tour Groups from afar flock to Fernandina the 1st weekend in December for the Museum’s Annual Holiday Home Tour.
 This event is the Museum’s largest fundraiser, but also provides the opening of the glorious holiday season on Amelia Island.
-Five historically significant homes are decked for the holidays, each by a local interior designer or florist.
-Their architecture, décor and amazing decorations will put you right into the holiday mood, and also support a very good cause.
+Their architecture, décor, and decorations will put you right into the holiday mood, and also support a very good cause.

 Golfers love Amelia Island, so why not join us for a good cause, good company and a round of golf?
 In the Spring the Amelia Island Museum of History Golf Tournament is played on one of the select courses in the area.
 The Tournament includes a pre-party at the Museum, lunch, a raffle and tons of great prizes.
 And all proceeds benefit the on-going operations of the Museum, which secures less than half of its operating budget from General Admissions.
 Check our calendar for date and detailed event information.